huaweicloud/terraform-provider-huaweicloud/docs/resources/organizations_account.md

 ```

 Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response, security or some other reason.
-The missing attributes include `email`, `phone` and `agency_name`.
-It is generally recommended running `terraform plan` after importing an account.
+The missing attributes include `agency_name`.
+It is generally recommended
-You can then decide if changes should be applied to the account, or the resource definition should be updated to
+running `terraform plan` after importing an account.
+You can then decide if changes should be applied to the account,
-align with the account.
+or the resource definition should be updated to align with the account.
 Also you can ignore changes as below.

 ```hcl
 resource "huaweicloud_organizations_account" "test" {